 Islay Accommodation

-The Isle of Islay is a popular holiday spot off the mainland of Scotland.
-Islay is one of several islands forming the Inner Hebrides, including the Isle of Skye.
-Many people looking for catering accommodation on Islay in the Inner Hebrides choose Islay as their base.
+The Isle of Islay is a popular holiday spot off the mainland of Scotland and forms part of several islands in the Inner Hebrides of Scotland.
+Many people looking for accommodation in the Inner Hebrides choose Islay as their base, thanks to its close proximity to the Scottish Mainland and the Outer Hebrides.
+Islay accommodation is extremely luxurious and lavish because of this, offering amazing accommodation in a quiet location.

-There are many reasons to do this, too.
-Islay is a great spot to choose for self-catering Islay accommodation.
 The Isle of Islay only measures around 25 miles by 15.5 miles, so you can cover plenty of ground during a week’s holiday.
-It’s a quick hop over to the island of Jura too, via the ferry from Port Askaig.
+It’s a quick hop over to the island of Jura, too, via the Port Askaig ferry terminal.
+The Isle of Islay is a great spot to choose for luxury self catering accommodation, luxury holiday cottages, and fantastic hotels.

 Booking.com